-Synergy Semiochemicals has been providing high quality MCH to our customers for over 10 years as part of an integrated pest management plan for land owners, foresters, researchers and government agencies throughout Canada and the United States.
+Synergy Semiochemicals has been providing high quality MCH bubble caps to our customers for over 10 years as part of an integrated pest management plan for land owners, foresters, researchers and government agencies throughout Canada and the United States.

 MCH for protection of Douglas-fir trees against Douglas-fir beetles (Dendroctonus pseudotsugae)